surfliner/surfliner-mirror/README.md

 *Purpose*: Daily meeting during the sprint to discuss ongoing work and blockers.<br/>
 *Required*: Project Team<br/>

+**Project Surfliner Sprint Review Planning**<br/>
+Last day of each sprint<br/>
+*Purpose*: Brief meeting on the last day of the sprint to plan for the demo.
+The Product Owner(s) & Tech Lead(s) for products in sprint are responsible for demo content & ensuring the demo gets recorded and shared.<br/>
+*Required*: Product Owner(s) & Tech Lead(s) for products in sprint<br/>
+*Optional*: Project Team<br/>

 **Project Surfliner Sprint Review**<br/>
 Last day of each sprint<br/>
 *Purpose*: Informal meeting on the last day of the sprint to show what the product team(s) has accomplished during the sprint, typically taking the form of a demo.
-Demos are recorded.
-The Product Owner(s) & Tech Lead(s) for products in sprint are responsible for demo content & ensuring the demo gets recorded and shared.<br/>
+Demos are recorded.<br/>
-*Required*: Product Owner(s) & Tech Lead(s) for products in sprint<br/>
+*Required*: Product Owner(s) & Tech Lead(s) for products in sprint, Subject Matter Experts, and stakeholders<br/>
 *Optional*: Project Team<br/>

 **Project Surfliner Sprint Retrospective**<br/>